lsanpablo/litestar/docs/index.rst

         :code:`pip install litestar[sqlalchemy]`

     :doc:`CLI </usage/cli>`
-        DEPRECATED (to be removed in v3) - CLI is included in the base installation, and this group is no longer required to use the CLI.
+        DEPRECATED (to be removed in v3) - Base installation now includes the CLI dependencies, and this group is no longer required to use the CLI.

         :code:`pip install litestar[cli]`